Top 5 Ranked Mens Table Tennis Players Of All Time

 Xu Chin also has 2 singles World Championship titles.

 At 30 years of age, Xu Chin's career still has some time left.
 If Xu Chin can win a gold medal at the Olympics, he may move up this list.
-Still, he is already very accomplished -- and is the best player in the world right now.
+Still, he is already very accomplished.

 Chin is left-handed.
 He uses a penhold grip playstyle.
 Chin has long arms, which gives him a solid range.
 It is hard to get balls by him, making him a great defensive player.